tasmota/docs/docs/TFL.md

     With Tasmota this is now independent to each other.
 You can retrain and reupload the model to the file system as often as needed at runtime.
 The same is valid for refining the Berry code.

 In order to get things done like speech recognition, where especially realtime feature extraction is not possible to achieve with Berry (with the knowledge of today), additional specialized functionality is included.
-Where it makes sense helper functions for capturing data are added too.

 !!! failure "Before you proceed, check you expectations!!"
     The most important prerequisite for speech recognition on MCU's is to have the right mindset.
 It is totally impossible to reach the level of recognition of a commercial product (Alexa, Siri, Cortana, ... you name it) on much stronger hardware.
 The usual cheap I2S MEMS microphone alone is a severe problem and the tuning of the various variables of the model is trial and error in many cases.
 It will make the final application fail with wrong but similar sounding words or mumbling.